Personalized Service from Our Accident Attorneys in Berkeley

 4. Damages: As a result of your injuries, you suffered losses.

 It is more difficult than it appears to prove any of these elements, but you must do so to recover compensation.
-Arash Law’s car accident team gathers all necessary evidence about these four components, and we also collaborate with experts and resources to support our efforts.
+Our Berkeley car accident team gathers all necessary evidence about these four components, and we also collaborate with experts and resources to support our efforts.

-If you were injured in a car accident in California, our Arash Law attorneys could provide the solid representation you can rely on.
+If you were injured in a car accident in California, Arash Law and the team led by Arash Khorsandi, Esq. could provide the solid representation you can rely on.
 We know to negotiate settlements with insurance companies and the experience to fight for your rights in court.
-When you work with Arash Law’s skilled car accident attorneys, you can rest assured that you have a strong, knowledgeable advocate on your side.
+When you work with our skilled car accident attorneys, you can rest assured that you have a strong, knowledgeable advocate on your side.
 We take on difficult auto collision cases head-on, fighting for the compensation you deserve after suffering painful injuries due to another driver’s negligence.

 Our firm’s attorneys have decades of combined experience representing car accident victims in Alameda, Bakersfield, Berkeley, Contra Costa, Fresno, Irvine, Kern County, Long Beach, Los Angeles, Marin County, Merced, Modesto, Monterey, Newport Beach, Oakland, Orange County, Pasadena, Placer, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Joaquin, San Jose, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Sherman Oaks, Solano, Sonoma, Stanislaus, Stockton, Tulare, Ventura, and West Hollywood.